AdesisNetlife/croak/README.md

 extend = true
 overwrite = true
 register_tasks = true
-; resolves a installed package in the system (locally an globally installed) ; then Croak will try to discover the Gruntfile inside the package package = my-project-builder
+; resolve an node package in the system locally and globally installed ; then Croak will try to discover the Gruntfile inside the package directory package = my-project-builder
 ; grunt-specific
 base = ${HOME}/projects/my-project/my-package/